redsanket/spark/external/storm/guide/programming/index.rst

   data encryption.", "Use the ``setUseSSLEncryption`` method from the spout to set or unset SSL encryption."
   "Set Registry Role", "No", "``NULL`` (disabled)", "If you are running on a storm cluster that is not multi-tenant you may want to avoid the hassle of pushing new YCA v2 creds periodically.
 In this case you can use YCA v1 to authenticate with the registry service and have the credentials pulled from each of the compute nodes.
 Be aware this requires you to trust anyone with access to those compute nodes.", "Use the ``setV1RegistryRole`` method with the role to use."

+HTTP Interface
+##############

+The HTTP Spout/Rainbow Spout provides an interface that conforms to the data highway rainbow requirements but with a few clarifications/extensions.

+The spout will process the body of a PUT or a POST as a payload.
+The content length must be set or it will return a 411 length required status code.
+It also supports posting events through a GET, this is much more difficult to use for binary data, but could be used very successfully for something similar to DRPC that wants to push data directly to a spout.
+In the case of a GET the value of the query parameter "data" is processed as the payload.
+If the spout has been deactivated, which happens when the topology is about to shut down or is being resized, the spout will return 503 Service Unavailable.

+Flow control and deserialization results are handled by the Enqueuer implementation.
+Both SimpleEnqueuer and RainbowEnqueuer handle these similarly.
+If there events will not fit in the queue a 429 status code is returned.
+If the batch of events are too large to ever fit in the queue fully 400 Bad Request is returned.
+If there is a problem deserializing the batch a 400 Bad Request is returned, but if an individual event has problems deserializing the event is ignored and an error is logged.

+Compatability With Storm Versions
+#################################

+The ``HttpSpout`` and ``RainbowSpout`` are not currently compatible with open source Storm or releases of ystorm prior to 0.9.0_wip21.155.
+This is because we added in a feature to storm that allows for credentials to be pushed to the bolts and spouts periodically.
+For the time being we offer versions of these spouts that do not depend on this feature, but should only be run on a cluster that is not multi-tenant because you will need to use YCAv1 for the spouts to authenticate to the registry service.
+This compatibility will be removed in the future once everyone has had time to migrate to newer releases of ystorm.
 TBD: Avro Schemas

 http://tiny.corp.yahoo.com/tG2SFQ